Kitware/SMTK/doc/tutorials/add_a_session/entity_uuids.rst

 pedigree IDs) VTK behaves much like an attribute resource in a geometric modeling kernel.

-If we ever expose individual points and cells in the SMTK Exodus session, we could search for point- and cell-data arrays containing UUIDs.
+If we ever expose individual points and cells in the SMTK VTK session, we could search for point- and cell-data arrays containing UUIDs.
 Currently, we only search for field data specifying the UUID of a dataset as shown above.